w3c-ccg/vcalm/CONTRIBUTING.md

 ### Pull request reviewers
 Reviewers should be added by the pull requester.
-A "healthy" number of reviewers, usually at least 3 people other than yourself, is good.
+A "healthy" number of reviewers, usually at least 3 people other than the PR author, is good.

 ### Merging Pull Requests

-It is recommended to merge PR using a "Rebase merge", rather than a "Squash and merge".
+PRs should be merged using a "Rebase merge", rather than a "Squash and merge".
-Merge commits are disabled in order maintain a linear commit history.
+Merge commits are disabled to maintain a linear commit history.
-"Rebase and merge" is prefered because it maintains the authorship and commit date information which can be important for determining intellectual property contributions.
+"Rebase and merge" is preferred because it maintains the authorship and commit date information which can be important for determining intellectual property contributions.

 ## Edit style guide
-The following are style tips when editing the specification.
+The following are style tips when editing the specification:
 - Try to have max of 80 char (do hard wrap, not auto wrap)
-- Indent HTML to the proper level using two-spaces per level.
+- Indent HTML to the proper level using two spaces per level.
 - Left justify prose to the first column